varun-go/varun-go.github.io/_projects/neural-network-potential/01-intropost.md

 # Introduction

 This post covers the main ideas behind **one** type of neural-network potential (NNP) in molecular simulations called the **Behler-Parrinello NNP**.
-I cover the basic premise behind the approach, the model architecture, how feature vectors are created, and also, apply the workflow to train a NNP for water.
+I cover the basic premise behind the approach, the model architecture and how feature vectors are created.
+In the next post, I will cover the construction of a NNP for water using PyTorch.

 While there are existing workflows that can automate the construction of NNPs, those approaches abstract away a lot from the user.
 Constructing our own model should help us understand what exactly is happening under the hood and could be useful for debugging and troubleshooting when using automated workflows.